harmony-one/h/progress/artem-kolodko.md

-2024 Q4 Review (draft)
+2024 Q4 Review

 This quarter, I focused on launching of Pump.ONE project, a memecoin marketplace on the Harmony chain.

 While working on this project, I [created](https://pump.one/board) various services: Pump.ONE [client](https://github.com/harmony-one/pump.fun.client), [backend](https://github.com/harmony-one/pump.fun.backend) (indexer + API service) and [trading bot](https://github.com/harmony-one/pump-fun-trading-bot).
 During the development process I worked on the user interface, integration with [smart contracts](https://github.com/harmony-one/pump.fun.contracts), end-to-end testing and improvements based on user feedback.
 In the backend app, I implemented mechanics to store token metadata, upload images, user authorization based on signed messages and JWT tokens, [REST API](https://pump-fun-backend.fly.dev/api) and tokens indexer.

-Besides of that, I've also been working on improvements for the new Harmony Explorer: implemented ONE/ETH toggle persistent state, started working on displaying transaction value at the time of transfer.
+I've also implemented Harmony yield enhancer [client]([https://github.com/harmony-one/yield-enhancer](https://harmony-vault.netlify.app/), added new features for the new Harmony Explorer: ONE/ETH toggle persistent state, [displaying](https://github.com/protofire/bs-frontend/pull/23) transaction value at the time of transfer.

 ---